 It was about a year ago I was sitting in this chair listening to the Christmas Broadcast, thinking… this is the last show in this format.
 I’m going to rebrand this thing and get more serious about it…

-With that thought, and a memory of something Ben Bova has said in his panel at Bubonicon 2015, and a firm belief in find a niche and fill it, we (Jed, Andrew, & Kevin) set out on an editorial adventure into unknown territory.
+With that thought, and a firm belief in find a niche and fill it, we (Jed, Andrew, & Kevin) set out on an editorial adventure into unknown territory.
 And we could not have done it without everyone else that came along.

 Thanks to our generous Patreon supporters, we will be moving the show host from the incredibly cheap Amazon S3 server to the reasonably priced Podbean Unlimited service, because I am a data junkie and I want listening stats.
 Hopefully this will not cause any download disruptions.
 The full episode run as of this writing weighs in just over 1.3 GB.

 Folks are asking when the next reading season will open.
 Best guess is Spring, but here’s what has to happen first:

 17 stories of the 44 we bought still need to be recorded.
 Most are assigned, the handful that are still pending need female voices.
 Specifically, we’re looking for a Creole, an English, and an Irish; the others are open.